rossant/website/esrf.md

 ## Modular shaders

 Offering the possibility to write and organize modular shaders is one of the main challenges of the project.
 GLSL is a pretty low-level language, describing how *vertices* and *fragments* (i.e. pixels) are processed on the massively parallel GPU architecture.
 Shaders can become quite complex in real-world use cases.
-Yet, there are many reoccuring patterns in shaders.
+Yet, there are many recurring patterns in shaders.
 By allowing users to design shaders from compact building blocks, we drastically simplify the task of creating complex extendable visuals (DRY principle).
 We also need these features internally for the transforms.

 Luke came up with a pretty amazing modular system that seems to encompass all our use cases.
 The amount of programming wizardry involved is quite stunning.
 Nicolas pointed out that we were basically creating a new language on top of GLSL along with a dynamic compiler to GLSL.
 Although many details remain to be worked out, I think we have here a brilliant system that will prove vastly useful for the whole project.